Installing the DHCP Service:

 Select Yes, forward queries to DNS servers with the following IP

-, and type the IP address of the NAT router.
+addresses, and type the IP address of the NAT router.

 Exit the Manage DNS Server snap-in.